-Kessler Topaz Meltzer & Check, LLP has filed a class action lawsuit on behalf of those who purchased or acquired Zillow Group, Inc. (“Zillow") (NASDAQ: ZG; Z) securities between August 7, 2020 and November 2, 2021, both dates inclusive (the “Class Period”).
+Kessler Topaz Meltzer & Check, LLP has filed a class action lawsuit on behalf of those who purchased or acquired Zillow Group, Inc. (“Zillow” or the “Company”) (NASDAQ: ZG; Z) securities during the period from August 5, 2021, to November 2, 2021, inclusive (the “Class Period”).

 Zillow, a Washington corporation with principal executive offices in Seattle, Washington, is a real estate services company that operates popular real estate websites including Zillow and Trulia.
 In addition to the generation of advertising revenue from these websites, Zillow earns referral fees when matching prospective buyers and sellers with real estate agents and brokers.
 Since April 2018, Zillow has also operated its Zillow Offers program, through which Zillow directly purchases homes from sellers, makes certain repairs and updates to these properties, and subsequently resells the homes to purchasers.

-The Hillier Action alleges that, throughout the Class Period, the defendants repeatedly, falsely touted the strength and sustainability of the company’s Zillow Offers business and failed to disclose to investors that: (1) Zillow knew that it did not have the ability to properly price homes for its Zillow Offers business; (2) this inability, in addition to labor and supply shortages, resulted in a backlog of inventory in the Zillow Offers business; (3) as a result of the foregoing, Zillow was reasonably likely to wind-down its Zillow Offers business, which would have a material adverse impact of Zillow’s financial results; and (4) as a result of the foregoing, the defendants positive Class Period statements about Zillow’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
+The complaint alleges that, throughout the Class Period, the Defendants made false and misleading statements and failed to disclose that: (1) despite operational improvements, Zillow experienced significant unpredictability in forecasting home prices for its Zillow Offers business; (2) such unpredictability, as well as labor and supply shortages, led to a backlog of inventory; (3) as a result, Zillow was reasonably likely to wind down its Zillow Offers business, which would have a material adverse impact on its financial results; and (4) consequently, defendants’ positive statements about Zillow’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.